PerformanC/CogLink/README.md

 ## Support

-In case of any issue using it (except bugs, that should be reported on GitHub Issues), you are free to ask on Coglink's [Discord server](https://discord.gg/uPveNfTuCJ).
+In case of any issue using it (except bugs, that should be reported on GitHub Issues), you are free to ask on PerformanC's [Discord server](https://discord.gg/uPveNfTuCJ).

 ## Credits